codyheiser/cnmf/README.md

 ### Step 3 combine the individual spectra results files for each K into a merged file
 Since a separate file has been created for each replicate for each K, we combine the replicates for each K as below:

 Example command:
 ```
 cnmf combine --output-dir ./example_data --name example_cNMF
 ```
-After this, you can optionally delete the individual spectra files like so:
+After this, you can optionally delete the individual spectra files like so (running `cnmf_p` does this automatically):
 ```
 rm ./example_data/example_cNMF/cnmf_tmp/example_cNMF.spectra.k_*.iter_*.df.npz
 ```

 ### Step 4 select an optimal K by considering the trade-off between stability and error
 This will iterate through all of the values of K that have been run and will calculate the stability and error.
+It then outputs a `.png` image file plotting this relationship into the output_dir/name directory.

-It then outputs a PNG image file plotting this relationship into the output_dir/name directory Example command:
+Example command:
 ```
 cnmf k_selection_plot --output-dir ./example_data --name example_cNMF